 As of date, the following are included when you opt for Microsoft Office as a Service:

 - Calendar and

 You can use Word to view, create and modify/edit documents.
-Similarly you can use Excel for spreadsheets and PowerPoint for presentations.
-You get three default calendars: one is for you to create appointments etc.; one is people’s birthday calendar; and last one is holiday calendar.
+Similarly, you can use Excel for spreadsheets and PowerPoint for presentations.
+You get three default calendars: one is for you to create appointments etc.; one is people’s birthday calendar, and the last one is a holiday calendar.
 You can view them combined or you may watch them separately depending upon your wish.
 You may add more calendars if you wish.

 Office as a Service – Benefits

 Sharing files is easier when you are using Office as a Service.
 You can click on a file and select Share and then you can ask for a link.
-The software gives you link to a folder or file based upon your preferences (public link, read-only link etc.) that you can send to others using any messaging app including but not limited to email, SMS, Whatsapp, Facebook etc. People can view the files and edit them (if you give them editing rights) on any platform and any type of device.
-All they need is a browser with Internet connection.
+The software gives you a link to a folder or file based upon your preferences (public link, read-only link, etc.) that you can send to others using any messaging app including but not limited to email, SMS, Whatsapp, Facebook, etc. People can view the files and edit them (if you give them editing rights) on any platform and any type of device.
+All they need is a browser with an Internet connection.

 Now read: Windows As A Service.